Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Important: These are general recommendations; actual optimal timing varies by company circumstances, funding timeline, and strategic priorities.
 Consult with patent counsel and financial advisors for company-specific planning.

-Waabi (founded by Raquel Urtasun, former Uber ATG) raised $200M Series B (June 2024) with comprehensive portfolio covering simulation, AI, and camera-based perception.
+Waabi (founded by Raquel Urtasun, former Uber ATG) raised $200M Series B (June 2024) with a portfolio covering simulation, AI, and camera-based perception.
 IP strength drove premium valuation despite limited testing versus competitors.

-Aurora acquired Uber ATG portfolio (2021), uses multi-sensor approach (proprietary FirstLight LiDAR, cameras, radar), partnered with OEMs (Volvo, Paccar) for manufacturing patents.
-Demonstrates portfolio building through acquisition and partnership.
+Aurora acquired the Uber ATG portfolio (2021), uses a multi-sensor approach (proprietary FirstLight LiDAR, cameras, radar), and partnered with OEMs (Volvo, Paccar) for manufacturing patents — portfolio building through acquisition and partnership.

-Traditional OEMs (Daimler, Volvo, Paccar) license AV technology to fill software IP gaps, recognizing tech expertise requirements for camera-based navigation beyond manufacturing capabilities.
+Traditional OEMs (Daimler, Volvo, Paccar) license AV technology to fill software IP gaps, recognizing that camera-based navigation requires expertise beyond manufacturing.

 Patent portfolios can support regulatory documentation: